metti/stg/doc/stg.md

     The output will be an ABI representation in STG's native format.

     NOTE: The `.stg` format is still novel and subject to change.

-*   `-u|--unstable`: Use internal node ids in the ABI representation, instead of stabilised external node ids.

-    This is intended for debugging purposes.

 ## Diagnostics